Tag Archives: epistemology

 2) Memes persist and spread through emotional drives, which bottom out in biological drives.
 Memes scaffold on genes.

-Memes can scaffold off memes.
-When memes override genes, they use emotions to motivate actions by rewiring what we find rewarding or aversive.
+Memes can scaffold off memes, but when memes override genes, they use emotions to motivate actions by rewiring what we find rewarding or aversive.
 Which means the effectiveness of memes are to some degree still based on our biology.

 If the ideas we learn don’t motivate us toward more adaptive actions as dictated by our biology and the broader memes of our culture, they will lose to ideas that do.
-But a creature with different biology or in a different context would find different ideas adaptive or non-adaptive.
+But a creature with different biology or in a different context could find totally different ideas adaptive or non-adaptive!

 3) Biology is the bedrock our values all build on.
 All the initial things we care about by default, like warmth, food, smiles, music, even green plants, are biologically driven.